 Be Mindful of Your Health Every Day.
 If you aren’t exercising, eating properly, or sleeping enough, this isn’t just impacting your preaching.
 It’s impacting your entire life–whether you realize it or not.
 If I go into Sundays in good health, the foundation is already laid.
 Simply eating sanely, getting enough rest and staying active will do more for your physical well-being than a thousand sit-ups.
 It’s basic, but VITAL to consistent preaching.

 Next, Be Mindful of Saturdays.
-When I was in my twenties, I loved to stay up late and watch SNL.
+When I was in my twenties, I loved to stay up late and watch Saturday Night Live.
 Now, I watch it on DVR, or not at all.
 I also make it a point to exercise on Saturdays.
-It helps me sleep better, and remind me that I’m preparing myself for something physical.
+It helps me sleep better, and reminds me that I’m preparing myself for something physical.
 It’s like a baseball player putting on his cleats and glove.
 90% or better of Saturday mornings, I lift weights and do some cardio training.
-I go to bed by 10 if at all possible, and never after 11.
+I go to bed by ten o’clock if at all possible, and never after 11.
 Spare me the “I’m a night owl” nonsense.
 It’s a matter of science.
 You don’t preach as well on five hours of sleep as you do on eight.
 It takes too much clarity of mind and physical energy to think sleep doesn’t matter.
 Exercise and go to bed on time.
 It sounds simple, and it is.
-So, do it It will make a huge difference.
+So, do it 🙂 It will make a huge difference.

 Diet.
 As mentioned above, I start the morning by eating plenty and hydrating while I look over my notes with fresh eyes.
 I eat whatever I want to within reason.
-Gone are the days when I would drive through Jack in the Box for tacos as my breakfast.
-Now, I go to a sleepy little dive of a breakfast place and eat some eggs, have some juice, begin drinking lots of water, some coffee, and make sure I have plenty of B vitamins in me.
+Gone are the days when I would drive through Jack in the Box for tacos as my breakfast–at least most of the time :).
+When I can, I go to a sleepy little dive of a breakfast place and eat some eggs, have some juice, begin drinking lots of water, some coffee, and make sure I have plenty of B vitamins in me.
 Eating early makes sure any food coma has passed by the time I preach.
 It also allows me to look forward to the morning knowing I get to begin this way.
 Guys who set their alarm clocks for an hour before church starts are crazy and miss out what can be a thoroughly enjoyable part of the Sunday morning experience.

 What do you do to prepare for Sundays?
 What good preparation habits do you recognize in your preacher?